✔ Available on Starter, Deliver, Grow, and Scale subscriptions 1

 Step 4: Add questions to the form

-1. Select the Content tab in form editor's left navigation panel.
+1. Select the Content tab in the form editor's left navigation panel.

 2. Scroll to the question type you want to add to the form.